Th3-Shield/shield-api/README.md

 # shield-api
-api to store main contributors and hall of fame for bug hunters and CTF platers
+This JSON API same as rest API  will be used to store submissions received from shield Cybersecury researchers  and Developers.

 https://th3-shield.github.io/shield-api/users-1.json